dexhunter/TP_solutions/README.md

 I only revised chapter 4 to 8 today.
 Although I found it is really interesting to combine math and programming.
 I worked out a couple of mathematical proof and understood deeper about math, including Bezout's identity, estimating pi with Srinivasa Ramanujan's eqution and etc.

 23/12/2016
+Nah, I did not do much today.
+I experienced smog once again, feeling terrible.

+24/12/2016
+Christmas Eve, but I am not stay at home so meh I think I will do more exerices than yesterday.
+I have to admit my effiency is really really low today and stuck in maths again!

+25/12/2016
+メリークリスマス!
+Hyvää joulua!
+Merry Christmas!